huangyon20/nanoDISH/README.md

 step 2: intermidiates selection.
 -------------------------------
-If the ensemble reads are mixed with various intermediates, this step could pick out the reads that belong to the same intermediate.
-The reads were grouped according to the mapping positions on refenrence. -i: the event file from step 1. -s: the start mapping site.
-Reads whose 5 terminal digested beyond the start site were excluded. -e: the end mapping site; -b: the allowed bias of end mapping positions. e.g if e=100 and b=20, which means the reads whose end mapping sites ranged in 100-120 belong to one intermediate.
-If users want to select all the intermediates that shorter than the specific intermediate at the same time, -m should be used. e.g if s=30,e=100,b=20 and -m, which means the reads whose end mapping position ranged in (30-40,40-60,60-80,80-100,100-120) were specified to 5 intermediate individually.
+If the raw sequencing reads are mixed with various length of RNA intermediates, this step could separate the reads into individual groups which corresponding to intermediates.
+The reads were grouped according to their mapping positions on refenrence. -i: the event file from step 1. -s: the start mapping site.
+Reads whose 5 terminal digested beyond the start site were excluded. -e: the end mapping site; -b: the allowed bias of end mapping positions. e.g., if e=100 and b=20, which means the reads whose end mapping sites ranged in 100-120 belong to one intermediate.
+If users want to select all the intermediates that shorter than the specific intermediate at the same time, -m should be used. e.g., if s=30,e=100,b=20 and -m, which means the reads whose end mapping position ranged in (30-40,40-60,60-80,80-100,100-120) were specified to 5 intermediates individually.

 ```
 python pickIntermediate.py -i Mod/mod.collapsed.event  -g TPP -d Mod/mod_multi -s 30 -e 340 -b 20 -m
 python pickIntermediate.py -i Unmod/Unmod.collapsed.event  -g TPP -d Unmod/Unmod_multi -s 30 -e 340 -b 20 -m
 ```

-step3: Predicting modification profiles.
+step3: Making modification profiles.
 --------------------------------------------
-In this step, The event files from both modified and unmodified group were used to predict the modification status of each bases.
+In this step, The event files from both modified and unmodified group were used to obtain the modification status of each bases.
 The output files (*.static and *.Mod_profile in csv format )were written to the path of --Mod_Event.
-The signal features used in SVM model could be assigned though --columns (the default value is [4,5,6], where 4 represent for Current_mean, 5 for Current_stdv and 6 for Dwell time).
-The default --kernel is (rbf), the default --gamma is (scale) and the default --nu is (0.01).
+The signal features used in the SVM model could be assigned though --columns (the default value is [4,5,6], where 4 represent for Current_mean, 5 for Current_stdv and 6 for Dwell time).
+The default --kernel is (rbf), the default --gamma is (0.01) and the default --nu is (0.01).

 ```
 python predictModbase.py -m Mod/mod_multi/TPP_340.event -u Unmod/Unmod_multi/TPP_340.event -l 340 -b 20